smlhelp/book/src/concepts/mods.md

 It is not, however, the case that a structure cannot provide _more_ information than is strictly necessitated by the signature.
 Additional helper functions and value bindings can be freely instantiated within a structure without affecting ascription.
-Thus, honoring a contract only entails satisfyng the terms agreed to in the signature, without comment on going over.
+Thus, honoring a contract only entails satisfying the terms agreed to in the signature, without comment on going over.
 We will explore this idea more later in the chapter when we discuss information hiding.